caderek/gramma/README.md

   gramma server pid -g
   ```

-You should skip the `-g` flag if you want to menage server dedicated to the project, not a global one.
+You should skip the `-g` flag if you want to manage a server dedicated to the project, not a global one.

 <a id='js'></a>